 You can learn more about these on the Reducing Carbon page.

-The guidance you will find here uses examples from Cambridge in the UK, as this is where we live most of the year and this is where we developed these ideas in helping run the Cambridge Retrofit programme.
+The resources you will find here use examples from Cambridge in the UK, as this is where we live most of the year and this is where we developed these ideas in helping run the Cambridge Retrofit programme.
 But our approach to carbon reduction can be applied in communities anywhere in the world with a commitment to reducing the risks of climate change.

 One site, three sections

-You will find the 'markers' for these three sections in the upper left corner of each page, helping you understand which section you are in at any time.
-When you are ready to move forward, it is time to visit the Taking Action section.
+You will find the markers for these three sections in the upper left corner of each page, helping you keep track of which section you are in at any time.

 And now for something completely different...

 Here are three videos to get you started.
-The first was produced by the Vatican for the Pope's 2015 encyclical on the responsibility to reduce the risks of climate change, featuring the leader of the CCR.
-It is a global call to action for governments, businesses, communities and individuals world-wide.
+The first was produced by the Vatican for the Pope's 2015 encyclical on the responsibility to reduce the risks of climate change, featuring our thoughts on how to stimulate action.
+It is a global call to governments, businesses, communities and individuals.
 Just turn your speakers on and click the arrow to begin the video.
 The second explains how CCR developed the principles of community carbon reduction in Cambridge UK.
 It is a movie of about 9 minutes featuring the launch of Cambridge Retrofit.
 The third is a tutorial on the Cambridge Retrofit process, produced as a narrated Powerpoint file.